mnagy94/jexer/docs/worklog.md

 Jexer Work Log
 ==============

+December 15, 2017

+We now have 24-bit RGB colors working with Swing backend.
+EMCA48Terminal isn't happy though, let's try to fix that...  still no dice.
+So RGB is there for ECMA48 backend, but it sometimes flickers or disappears.
+I'm not sure yet where the fault lies.
+Ah, found it!
+Cell.isBlank() wasn't checking RGB.

+Well, I do say it is rather pretty now.
+Let's get this committed and uploaded.

+December 14, 2017

+TComboBox is stubbed in, and it was quite simple: just a TField and TList, and a teeny bit of glue.
+Along the way I renamed TCheckbox to TCheckBox, which was almost more work than TComboBox.
+Heh.
+Things are starting to come together indeed.

+TSpinner is in.
+Now working on TCalendar...  ...and TCalendar is in!

+December 13, 2017

+A user noticed that the example code given in the README.md caused the main window to freeze when clicking close.
+Turns out that was due to the addWindow(new TWindow(...)) line, which led to TWindow appearing in TApplication's window list twice.
+Fixed the README, and then made TApplication.addWindow a package private function plus a check to ensure it isn't added twice.

+On the home front, my main box is now a Fedora 26 running Plasma desktop.
+That ate a few weekends getting used to.
+Current-era Linux is pretty nice, systemd so far (cross fingers) isn't creating any real problems, audio and wifi worked out of the box (thanks to Intel chipsets), and I can finally have all of my books and references on the same box as dev.
+So woohoo!

+SwingTerminal is getting the insets wrong, which is a bit aggravating.
+So let's add adjustable insets in SwingComponent with a default 2-pixel border around the whole thing, which I can tweak for my laptop.
+Done!

+Alright, so where are we?
+Well, I will have some time in the evenings over the next couple weeks to put into projects.
+This one will get a little bit of love, probably a new widget or two; Qodem might get libssh2 + mdebtls support in Windows if those aren't too involved;
+Jermit will get a little more push towards a Kermit implementation.

 October 17, 2017

 I finally gave up the ghost on using gcj as the default compiler due